 Kitabis Pak (inhalation)

-Kitabis Pak is inhaled into the lungs using a nebulizer.
-This medicine is used to treat lung infections in patients with cystic fibrosis.
+Kitabis Pak is an antibiotic that is inhaled into the lungs using a nebulizer.
+This medicine inhalation is used to treat lung infections in patients with cystic fibrosis.

 Kitabis Pak is for use in adults and children who are at least 6 years old.